-Another good hedge involves a well-diversified stock portfolio of dividendpaying stocks and the stock-index futures.
+Another good hedge involves a well-diversified stock portfolio of dividendpaying stocks and stock-index futures.
 Using the \$500,000 example again, assume your portfolio is made up of stocks rather than bonds.

-You can see in Figure 12-1 that the S&P 500 Cash Index made a new high in March, but the relative strength indicator (RSI) failed to match it.
-That clear divergence was enough cause for concern for you to start monitoring all of your high-yield, dividend-paying stocks.
-Even though you find that they're actually holding on pretty well, you're still not sure about what will happen if the market starts selling off, because you have no guarantee that even low-volatility stocks won't be sold in a significant price correction.
+You can see in Figure 12-1 that the S&P 500 Cash Index makes a new high in March, but the relative strength indicator (RSI) fails to match it.
+That clear divergence is enough cause for concern for you to start monitoring all your high-yield, dividend-paying stocks.
+Even though you find that they're actually holding on pretty well, you're still not sure what will happen if the market starts selling off.
+You have no guarantee that even low-volatility stocks won't be sold in a significant price correction.